rikgale/LocalAircraft/README.md

 Please post additions as Issues.

-Fixes all the 2-REG a/c (Guernsey)
+Fixes all the 2-REG a/c (Guernsey).

-Fixes all the Aussie Civ listed in the military block MANY other individual aircraft.
+Fixes all the Aussie Civ listed in the military block.

+MANY other individual aircraft.

 # Usage